SaurabhChawla100/spark-radiant/docs/SizeBasedJoinOrderingRerInSpark.md

 ## Config Tuning for SizeBasedJoinReOrdering in Spark

 1) **spark.sql.support.sizebased.join.reorder** - Config to add the support of SizeBasedJoinReOrdering for the sql queries.
-   The default value is false.
+   The default value is true.
+2) **spark.sql.support.sbo.smj** - Config to add the support of SizeBasedJoinReOrdering for the sql queries when all the join is not BHJ, only SMJ.The default value is false.This will work with spark-radiant-1.0.4.

 ## Running SizeBasedJoinReOrdering in Spark
 Provide the jar spark-radiant-sql-1.0.3.jar in the class path for the spark Application.
 For eg using --jars etc.